e-for-eshaan/reactJS-chartJS/README.md

-# Assignment
+# ChartJS
-This is my submission for the assignment given by your team.
-The web app is a simple tool that queries from 4000+ element dataset, and uses Chart.JS library to display the graphical output for queries.
+ChartJS is a free library that helps in data visualization in web apps.
+It provides a number of graph types and animations to go along.
+This web app is a simple tool that queries from 4000+ element dataset, and uses ChartJS library to display the graphical output for queries.

 ## Added Slot filtering along with date
 ![Slot Demo](src/Assets/Images/slotDemo.gif)